 Jesus personally taught and trained His disciples.
 He lived with them in close personal community.
 Everything about Jesus’ life revealed the Father to them.
 When the disciples didn’t even know the destiny God had for them, Jesus was discipling them, getting them ready for what God had in store; they were to be pioneers…

-As a leader, if I use this verse to get people to obey me, I am being manipulative.
-I am operating through religious spirit.
-This kind of leadership does not demonstrate God’s heart for His people.
+If I as a leader use this verse to get people to “obey” me, I am using manipulation and opening myself up to religious or jezebel spirits.
+This kind of leadership does not demonstrate God’s heart for His people, it instead allows the work of the enemy to flow through a church.

 And, as a leader, God will not ask me, How well did those people you were leading submit to you?
 God will ask me for an account of my love and concern for them.
 Did you love?
 Did you train up?
 Did you disciple?
 Did you empower?
 Did you release?
 I will give an account for how well I served them.